 The proposals will be tested under the High Bit-Depth CTC specified in [1] in both lossy and lossless configurations.
 In addition to the sequences included in the CTC, the sequences FireEater2Clip4000r1_1920x1080p_25_12b_pq_709_ct2020_444 and FireEater2Clip4000r1_1920x1080p_25_12b_pq_709_ct2020_422 are included in the test sequences as they they have both light and dark areas and thus will have a large variation in coefficient values.
 This will allow the assessment of adaption techniques.
 An updated spreadsheet containing the additional sequences will be made available at the same time as the final CE text.

-Planned tests in the CE shall be implemented on, and compared with, VTM-11.0 with the modification described in [XXX] to enable high bit depth processing.
+Planned tests in the CE shall be implemented on, and compared with, VTM-11.0 with the modification described in JVET-T2018[1] to enable high bit depth processing.
 For 16 bit testing, extended precision processing will be enabled, and all results will be compared with an anchor with the same setting.
 For 12 bit testing, extended precision will be disabled and the results will be compared with an anchor with extended precision disabled.

-Transform skip setings will follow CTC settings.
+Transform skip settings will follow CTC settings for all tests.

 Proposals will be compared with respect to bit rate, objective quality and complexity.

-Comments: Update the document as per examples from CEs on transforms and entropy coding, e.g. throughput issue should be considered, bin to bit ratio.
+To provide an indication of complexity, comparative run-times for encoding and decoding will be used.
+In addition, throughput issues should be considered, in particular any change to the bin to bit ratio.

-Comments: If proposal changes processing performance at 8/10 bit depth coding, additional results for regular VVC v1 CTC to be provided.
+If a proposal changes coding for 8 or 10 bit sources, additional VVC 10 bit CTC results shall be provided.

-Comments: It is recommended to test different components of the proposals separately, namely separately for RRC and TSRC.

 Proposals descriptions

 Rice parameter selection for high bit depths (JVET-T0072)

 The proposal JVET-T0072 introduces a modification to the VVC Rice parameter derivation method for both regular residual coding (RRC) and transform skip residual coding (TSRC).
 The modification extends the existing VVC Rice parameter deriviation method by adding an adaption technique based on selecting one of a series of counters.
-These counters are used to predict the magnitude of coefficients and are updated when coefficients are coded.
-The predicted magnitude is then used in an adaptation of the existing VVC technique.
+These counters predict the log2 size of each coefficient being coded.
+The counters are incremented whenever a coefficient is coded which is greater than predicted and decremented whenever a coefficient is less than predicted.
+When coding a coefficient the log2 predicted size is then used to derive a suitable number of bits to shift right the computed value of locSumAbs.
+This shift is then added to the rice value derived from the lookup table g_auiGoRiceParsCoeff.
+TSRC is modified to use a similar method to RRC but with locSumAbs computed from five previously coded coefficients to the top left of the current coefficient rather than five to the bottom right.

+In addition to the basic technique JVET-T0072 also describes a simplification which reduces both the number of updates of the counters and the regularity of the derivation of predicted values.
+In addition to the simplification described in JVET-T0072, the simplification for TSRC will in addition replace the use of locSumAbs and g_auiGoRiceParsCoeff with a simple offset based on the prediction from the counters.

 Rice parameter derivation for high bit depths (JVET-T0085)

 The proposal of JVET-T0085 introduces a modification to the VVC Rice parameters derivation method for regular residual coding (RRC).
 It is proposed to use a formula instead of conventional look-up table.
-Specifically, the rice parameter value is predicted using linear prediction with log2 operation.
-The linear prediction parameter depend on syntax (i.e. abs_reminder or dec_abs_level).
+Specifically, the rice parameter value is predicted based on an adjusted value of the locSumAbs using linear prediction with log2 operation.
+The linear prediction calicurate floorLog2(a * locSumAbs + b) + c.
+The linear prediction parameter (a, b and c) depend on syntax (i.e. abs_reminder or dec_abs_level).
+An enablied flag for the proposed method is signalled in SPS.
+This flag doesn’t affect the process if bitdepth is equal or less than 10.

 Slice based Rice parameter selection for transform skip residual coding (JVET-T0089)